AHeizenberg/AttachmentControlPCF/README.md

 ### Default Files

 - **Description:** This property allows makers to pass in default files that will be shown in the attachment control.
 - **NOTE:** Makers must set the appropriate input file type in order to ensure that the files are not getting mismatched.
-Default value is Base64 and I reccomed to leave that
+Default value is Base64 and I reccomed to leave it like that
 - **Type:** Table
 - **Example:**
   ```PowerApps